Artour64/rofiles/README.md

  - **mmOptions** ("navigate/open,navigate,run\_sh,xdg\_open,nano,gedit,rofi\_view\_file,shell,exit") the options present in the main menu, separated by "," commas
  - **submenus** ("select\_files\_menu"/"select\_files\_menu,mysubmenu1,mysubmenu2,etc") the submenus that are
  - **helpMsg** (it's too long, sorry) the message to display when running this program with the -h option
+ - **promptOpt** ("-p","--prompt") the option used to specify prompt.
+For compatability for other dmenu-like programs.
+For fzf, this should be set to `--prompt`.

 ### Custom Functions
 Custom functions are source run (`. config-directory/functions/yourfun.sh`)